lnx-search/datacake/datacake-eventual-consistency/README.md

 and replication is managed by [Datacake CRDT](https://github.com/lnx-search/datacake/tree/main/datacake-crdt).

 This library is focused around providing a simple and easy to build framework for your distributed apps without being overwhelming.
-In fact, you can be up and running just by implementing 2 async traits.
+In fact, you can be up and running just by implementing 1 async trait.

 ## Basic Example